PacoReinaCampo/PU-RISCV/README.md

 **Implementation in VHDL & (System)Verilog of a Processing Unit compatible with RISC-V and simulation in GHDL & Icarus Verilog**

-Processing Unit (PU) is an electronic system within a computer that carries out instructions of a program by performing the basic arithmetic, logic, controlling, and I/O operations specified by instructions.
+A Processing Unit (PU) is an electronic system within a computer that carries out instructions of a program by performing the basic arithmetic, logic, controlling, and I/O operations specified by instructions.
 Instruction-level parallelism is a measure of how many instructions in a computer can be executed simultaneously.
 The PU is contained on a Single Metal Oxide Semiconductor (MOS) Integrated Circuit (IC).

 **MIT License**